- 11 Dec 2025

 Jobs

-The Jobs screen (Figure 2) breaks down the ingestion of Flashpoint data into manageable Job-like tasks, displaying all processes that are pending, in progress, complete, and failed.
+The Jobs screen (Figure 2) breaks down the ingestion of Flashpoint Ignite data into manageable Job-like tasks, displaying all processes that are pending, in progress, complete, and failed.
 The ⋯ menu in a Job’s row provides the following options:

 - Details: View details for the Job, such as download, convert, and upload start and complete times and counts of downloaded and batched Groups and Indicators.